d-rowe/clayton/README.md

 ### Example usage

 The following example will render a piano inside of a div with id `root`.
-It will start by display the midi range 60-71 and after a second will begin animating to midi range 36-60 for 500ms.
+It will start by display the midi range 60-71 and after a second will animate to midi range 36-60.
 ```
 import Piano from 'clayton-piano';